cozis/website-stuff/001_the_network_stack.md

-# Building web apps from scratch - Introduction to Networks - Part 1
+# Building web apps from scratch - The Network Stack - Part 1

 Our web application will use the networking facilities implemented by the operating system to communicate with clients.
 These facilities, which are used by programs through the socket programming interface, offer a reliable service for the transmission of byte streams.
 Internally, the OS uses the TCP protocol and other lower level ones such as IP, ethernet, or wifi.